Harper's Bazaar: The beginnings of Bazar (1867–1913)

 The publication debuted on November 2, 1867, and was published by Harper & Brothers, based in New York City and edited by Mary Louise Booth.
 The magazine was published in a folio tabloid-size format and published weekly, with the subtitle of "A Repository of Fashion, Pleasure, and Instruction."
-During this time Harper's Bazar was able to stay ahead of other American publications like Godey's Lady's Book and Peterson's, which had to copy their illustrations from French magazines and re-engrave the printing plates of the latest fashions; however, due to the partnership with Der Bazar, the magazine would be sent the electrotypes of the original printing plates which lead to Harper's Bazar publishing the latest illustrations at the same time as the European journals which was months ahead of the other American publications.
+During this time Harper's Bazar was able to stay ahead of other American publications like Godey's Lady's Book and Peterson's, which had to copy their illustrations from French magazines and re-engrave the printing plates of the latest fashions; however, due to the partnership with Der Bazar, the magazine would be sent the electrotypes of the original printing plates, which led to Harper's Bazar publishing the latest illustrations at the same time as the European journals which was months ahead of the other American publications.
 This gave Harper's Bazar an edge above the other American publications for many years.

 Bazars circulation was estimated at reaching between 70,000 and 100,000 within the first six weeks of circulation.

 Bazar under Mary L. Booth (who stayed as the editor of the publication until her death in 1889) has been described as a "covert" voice for women's rights, with articles about women's suffrage and equal rights.
 However, Booth herself denied that the magazine had any political agenda or attempted influence.
-Booth was succeeded by Margaret Elizabeth Sangster who stayed as editor-in-chief until 1899; she left and was replaced by Elizabeth Jordan when the publication was reorganised.
+Booth was succeeded by Margaret Elizabeth Sangster, who stayed as editor-in-chief until 1899; she left and was replaced by Elizabeth Jordan when the publication was reorganized.

-Early contributors include George William Curtis (authored Manners Upon the Road), Thomas Wentworth Higginson (authored Women and Men), James Payn (writing articles under "Robert Kemble, of London"), Wilkie Collins, F. W. Robinson, Virginia Woolf, George Eliot, and Emmeline Raymond (the Paris correspondent).
+Early contributors include George William Curtis (who authored Manners Upon the Road), Thomas Wentworth Higginson (who authored Women and Men), James Payn (writing articles under "Robert Kemble, of London"), Wilkie Collins, F. W. Robinson, Virginia Woolf, George Eliot, and Emmeline Raymond (the Paris correspondent).

-In 1901 the magazine's format made the transition from a weekly to a monthly magazine, and changed its format/size, partly because of the publisher's financial struggles.
+In 1901 the magazine's format made the transition from a weekly to a monthly magazine and changed its format/size, partly because of the publisher's financial struggles.

-Sale to Hearst, and rebranding to Harper's Bazaar (1913–1934)
+Sale to Hearst and rebranding to Harper's Bazaar (1913–1934)

-Hearst purchased the magazine for Harper & Brothers in 1913; before Hearst's purchase the magazine had steadily been losing money for many years.
-Under Hearst ownership the magazine was turned into a thick glossy magazine, and had a distinct editorial change from a Harper's publication to a Hearst publication.
+William Randolph Hearst purchased the magazine for Harper & Brothers in 1913; before Hearst's purchase, the magazine had steadily been losing money for many years.
+Under Hearst ownership, the magazine was turned into a thick glossy magazine and had a distinct editorial change from a Harper's publication to a Hearst publication.

-Sell left the magazine in 1926 and Charles Hanson Towne became editor-in-chief; under his tenure a second "a" was added to "Bazar" and the publication was renamed to Harper's Bazaar from November 1929.
+Sell left the magazine in 1926, and Charles Hanson Towne became editor-in-chief; under his tenure, a second "a" was added to "Bazar," and the publication was renamed Harper's Bazaar with the November 1929 issue.
 Arthur Samuels then replaced Towne in 1929.